2023 J2 League: League table

-Results table

 Play-offs

-The usual format will be applied on the 2023 season.
-Promotion play-offs will be held from the semi-final stage, where the match-ups are previously semi-determined.
-Based on the J2 placements at the end of the regular season: The 3rd-placed team plays against the 6th-placed, while the 4th-placed team plays against the 5th-placed.
-The winners of the semi-finals will play the Promotion Play-offs Final, with who ever wins being promoting to the J1.
+The usual format was applied in the 2023 season.
+Promotion play-offs, officially called the 2023 J.League Road To J1 Play-offs (2023 J1昇格プレーオフ), was held from the semi-finals, where the match-ups were previously semi-determined.
+Based on the J2 placements at the end of the regular season, the third-placed team played against the sixth-placed, while the fourth-placed team played against the fifth-placed.
+The winners of the semi-finals played the final, with the winners promoted to the J1.

-Should a match be tied at any of the play-off matches, the team with the best placement will qualify for the next stage.
-The placement order currently is: J2 3rd, 4th, 5th and 6th place.
+If a match was tied in the play-offs, the team with the higher rank won.
+The rank order was: J2's third, fourth, fifth, and sixth-placed teams.

-For the 2023 season, three teams will be promoted to the 2024 J1 League.
-There will not be relegation playoffs between J1 and J2.
+For the 2023 season, three teams were to be promoted to the 2024 J1 League with no relegation playoffs between the leagues.